Flooded by the scars he

 out there

-on his own trying to find himself a home
+he is on his own trying to find himself a home

-where the lacerations of his mind
+where the lacerations of his mind can heal

 and the numbness of love can once